dzekelid/events/_listings/meetup/2-rsvp-post.md

         name: opt_to_pay
         description: For events with fees, the authorized member may opt to pay as part of the RSVP request
         type: string
+      - in: query
+        name: rsvp
+        description: The RSVP setting - value must be either "yes", "no" or "waitlist"
+        type: string
       responses:
         200: